 Types of Background Investigations

 Our investigators have experience in conducting background investigations for a variety of purposes, including witness, plaintiff or defendant backgrounds in litigation - civil or criminal, background investigations for financial transactions and suspected fraud, and pre-employment background checks (see below for a special note on pre-employment background checks).
-To conduct a thorough background check, our investigators search online databases, review public documents at courthouses and municipal offices throughout the country and conduct interviews with a subject's professional and personal references.
+To conduct a thorough background check, our investigators search online databases, review public documents at courthouses and municipal offices throughout the country and, when requested, conduct interviews with a subject's professional and personal references.
 Except when prohibited by law (see below), we have the resources and know how to dig back through anyone's background to the very earliest years of their lives.

 Some clients want to limit investigations to certain aspects of a company's or individual's history, while others want complete background information.
-Parrent Smith Investigations work with clients to provide a report that will fit with their individual needs and budgets.
+Parrent Smith Investigations works with clients to provide a report that will fit with their individual needs and budgets.

 Standard Background Checks on Individuals include

 Company Reports can include:

 - Property records

 - Liens and judgment histories